daltonmatos/kk2-firmware/Readme.txt

 8. Repeat from step #4 (with a different input rate) if required.

 This is the recommended procedure for ACC trim tuning:
-1. Center your potentiometers (channel 6 and 7).
+1. Center your potentiometers (AUX2 and AUX3).
 2. Go to the 'Remote Tuning' screen and select ACC trim tuning mode and a suitable input rate.
 TIP: Start with input rate set to HIGH.
 3. You can now try adjusting your potentiometers to learn which one is for pitch (P) and which one is for roll (R) trim, but remember to center them before leaving.
 You will also see how much the gain values will change based on your input rate selection.
 4. Return to the SAFE screen by pressing the BACK button twice.
 The status text will show the selected tuning mode.